Abdullah1654/Online-Shopping-Application-Node-JS-Express/README.md

 - Responsive design using Tailwind CSS.

 ## Installation
-1. Clone the repository:
+1. Clone the repository.
+2. Run 'npm install'
-2. Run 'npm start' in your terminal.
+3. Run 'npm start' in your terminal.